-An outstanding feature in the Georgian dining room is the Francini ceiling, sculpted by two famous Italian craftsmen who, having fallen on hard times, were glad to do the work in exchange for board and lodgings in the hotel.
+Our stand-out feature is in the Georgian dining room.
+The famous Francini ceiling was sculpted by two famous Italian craftsmen who, having fallen on hard times, were glad to do the work in exchange for board and lodgings in the hotel.
 Visitors to Victors Bar & Restaurant can view another example of their incredible craftsmanship on its ceiling too.
 One of the most popular attractions in our historic hotel, our famous Spy Cartoons - caricatures of well-known people, which featured in the London society magazine Vanity Fair between 1868 and 1914 – still adorn our spectacular staircase and long, winding corridors.